Filter by Kategorier

 Overlooking the Mediterranean Sea and Europe’s largest marina, the impressive sculpture Le Nomade stands as a modern landmark for Antibes.
 Created by Catalan artist Jaume Plensa, the work combines artistic beauty with a powerful symbolic message of community and communication.

-Le Nomade – Bastion St. Jaume
+The Nomad – Bastion St. Jaume

-In 2007, the great Le Nomade was unveiled as part of a temporary exhibition at Bastion St. Jaume – organized by the Picasso Museum and dedicated to the Catalan artist Jaume Plensa.
+In 2007, the greatNomad was presented as part of a temporary exhibition at Bastion St. Jaume – organized by the Picasso Museum and dedicated to Catalan artist Jaume Plensa.

-It is now the giant figurehead of the bastion and today stands as a modern landmark for a city with an ancient history.
+She is now the giant figurehead of the bastion and stands today as a modern landmark for a city with an ancient history.

 Broad support made the difference

-History of Bastion Saint Jaume
+History of Bastion St. Jaume

-After housing a temple and then a chapel in Roman times, a fortified tower was built on Saint Jaume, which was later completely destroyed in the 17th century.
+After housing a temple and then a chapel in Roman times, a fortified tower was built on Saint-Jaume, which was later completely destroyed in the 17th century.

-Free access.
+Free entry.

 By Tommy Sverre – updated 2025

-• Churches & chapels
+• Castels & Palaces

-• Food & Wine
+• Churches & Chapels

 • Markets